Chicago Child Custody Lawyers

 6. It is determined to be in the best interests and welfare of the child.

-How can we determine the best custody arrangement and prevent a possibly unfavorable court custody order if we can't agree on the terms?
+Q: How can we determine the best arrangement and prevent a possibly unfavorable court order if we can't agree on the terms?

-If you and your former spouse cannot agree, but also do not want the court to impose a custody order, it is best to consult with an experienced Illinois family law attorney.
-The Chicago child custody attorneys at Nottage and Ward have a critical understanding of Illinois custody laws and can work with you to determine the best custody arrangement for your family.
-To stop the arguing and come to the right decision, call us at 312-332-2915.
+A: If you and your former spouse cannot agree, but also do not want the court to impose an allocation order, it is best to consult with an experienced Illinois family law attorney.
+The attorneys at Nottage and Ward, LLP have a critical understanding of Illinois allocation laws and can work with you to determine the best arrangement for your family.
+To stop the arguing and come to the right decision, call us at (312) 332-2915.

 :: Back to Frequently Asked Questions